 Russia: Year in Review Report

-It has been one year since Russia enacted harsh anti-LGBT laws banning “propaganda of non-traditional sexual relations” and blocking same-sex couples from adopting children.
+In 2013, Russia enacted harsh anti-LGBT laws banning “propaganda of non-traditional sexual relations” and blocking same-sex couples from adopting children.

 The following report details the severe impact that last year’s anti-LGBT laws have had and continue to have on the Russian LGBT community and its allies.